Category: Spiritual

 And that’s it.
 You will be in the running to get full access to the Food Yogi level 1 Certification course.

-This is the introductory course for food yoga and it includes many hours of video lessons and vegan recipe demonstrations.
+for food yoga and it includes many hours of video lessons and vegan recipe demonstrations.
 All students that complete the course will be awarded a printable certificate and a digital badge that they can proudly display on their online resume.

 So don’t delay, do the survey now and be in the running.